verma-aru/TELE6420/README.md

 1. Execute the below commands in a Linux terminal in the provided sequence.
 2. Explain the executed command (only the first time you execute a new command).
 3. Briefly explain what you inferred from the output of each executed command.
-4. Answer the inlined questions.
+4. Answer the > blockquote inlined questions.

-The commands to execute are:
+*The commands to execute are:*

 1. `mkdir learn_git`
 2. `cd learn_git`